Priscilla Block: Career

 Block began her country music career by co-writing songs with other people.
 She also would "sit for hours" watching Nashville artists perform.
 She also played several popular Nashville bars including the Listening Room Cafe and Whiskey Jam.
 In 2017, Block released her debut extended play (EP) titled Different Route.
 The project was recorded in a closet studio by a producer whom Block asked to help her cut her own material.
-Between 2016 and 2020, Block released several songs focused around self-love and acceptance.
+Between 2016 and 2020, she released several songs focused around self-love and acceptance.
 Penned by Block herself, these tracks included "Thick Thighs" and "PMS".
 Many of these recordings appeared on the social media platform TikTok.

 Block began releasing music on the app during the COVID-19 pandemic.
 "I started posting original music and those videos started doing really, really well.
 It was interesting because I would post cover videos and then I would post my own videos and my own original music was kind of what was working," she explained.

 After running into an ex-lover in 2020, Block composed the song "Just About Over You".
 She posted herself singing the song live on TikTok and the video went viral.
 A fan of her music in California created a GoFundMe campaign to get it recorded.
 Three weeks after its composition, Block cut the song in a studio.
 "Just About Over You" then went to number one on the iTunes music chart and topped other streaming platforms.
 Still an unsigned artist, Block received multiple offers from Nashville record labels.
 Ultimately, Block chose to sign with Mercury Nashville.
 The label issued "Just About Over You" shortly after her 2020 signing.
-Mercury then released a radio edit of "Just About Over You", which was produced by Ross Copperman. months later, Block filmed a music video for the song, directed by Logen Christopher.
-It subsequently peaked at number 81 on the Billboard Hot 100 and became a top 20 hit single on the Billboard country charts.
+Mercury then released a radio edit of "Just About Over You", which was produced by Ross Copperman.
+Months later, Block filmed a music video for the song, directed by Logen Christopher.
+It peaked at number 81 on the Billboard Hot 100 and became a top 20 hit single on the Billboard country charts.

 Musical style and influences

 Block's musical style blends country music with pop and southern rock.
 Writer James Christopher Monger described Block as, "a country-pop artist who found success in 2020 with a string of relatable singles that effectively paired earworm melodies with unfiltered lyrics."
-According to Block herself, she does not "commit to one sound or genre of music".
+According to Block, she does not "commit to one sound or genre of music".
 "It's a little sass, a little trash and a little sad," she commented.
-Block has cited Kelly Clarkson, Luke Combs, Miranda Lambert, Dolly Parton and Chris Stapleton as musical influences.
+She has cited Kelly Clarkson, Luke Combs, Miranda Lambert, Dolly Parton and Chris Stapleton as musical influences.